k8snetworkplumbingwg/accelerated-bridge-cni/docs/configuration-reference.md

   Value must be an array of objects with trunk config, e.g.
   `[{"id": 42}, {"minID": 100, "maxID": 105}, {"id": 198, "minID": 200, "maxID": 210}]`,
   which means that trunk will allow folowing VLANs 42,100-105,198,200-210
+* `setUplinkVlan` (bool, optional): In addition to assigning VLANs to the VF, also assign those VLANs to the bridge's uplink port.
+The uplink may be either the PF (physical function) of the allocated VF or a bond interface in case the PF is part of a bond.
 * `runtimeConfig` (dictionary, optional): CNI RuntimeConfig, `runtimeConfig.mac` is the only supported option for now, it takes precedence over top-level `mac` option;
   e.g. `runtimeConfig: {"mac": "CA:FE:C0:FF:EE:00"}`